Visiting this page for the first time? Click me to expand some additional information you may find useful.

 Why are so many of your positions for a relatively short time?

-I was on Drexel’s 5 year/3 co-op program.
+I was on Drexel’s five-year/three co-op program.
 For my major at Drexel, I attended Drexel for five years.
 Three of those five years were spent working for half a year at a co-op.
 Those co-ops were at BMS, NOAA, and Accenture Australia.

 Are all of the jobs you’ve listed paid jobs?